rdfk/rdfk/README.md

 # 👋 Hi, I'm Rick

-I'm a Python dev-in-training using AI and voice dictation to overcome physical limitations.
-I build tools that solve real problems and support others through tech.
+I'm very passionate about technology and how we can use it to overcome modern day obstacles to make life easier and more productive.
+Balancing automation and AI assistive creativity while maintaining agency, and personal identity.

 ## 🔧 Interests
 - Python scripting & automation
 - Tech support & troubleshooting
-- AI-assisted workflows (voice, accessibility, productivity)
+- Desire to write code and create tools that help people

 ## 📦 Projects
 - 🔐 **Password Generator** – Creates secure passwords using customized word mutation logic